iamsuryasonar/webdev-notes/React.md

 ```

 This Form component passes a ref to MyInput.
-The MyInput component forwards that ref to the &lt;input> browser tag.
-As a result, the Form component can access that &lt;input> DOM node and call focus() on it.
+The MyInput component forwards that ref to the `<input>` browser tag.
+As a result, the Form component can access that `<input>` DOM node and call `focus()` on it.

 ### Q. Context api?